Troika inspectors back on make-or-break Greek visit

 "An IMF mission will start discussions with the country's authorities on July 24 on how to bring Greece's economic program, which is supported by IMF financial assistance, back on track," an IMF spokesman said on Monday.

-In the meantime, the lenders may have to extend Greece a bridge loan to cover a 3.2 billion euro bond payment due in late August to stop it going bust and putting Italy and Spain in the markets' firing line.
+In the meantime, the lenders may have to extend Greece a bridge loan to cover a 2.3 billion euro bond payment due in late August to stop it going bust and putting Italy and Spain in the markets' firing line, but that will also depend on this week's talks.

 Analysts say softening the stance on Greece would create problems elsewhere.
 For example, if the troika agrees to give Greece two more years to cut its deficit to 3 percent of GDP it might have to lend it an extra 40 billion euros, depriving funds from larger troubled members such as Spain, said Ben May of Capital Economics.